gogs/docs-api/README.md

 ## Schema

-All data is sent and received as JSON.
+All data is sent and received as JSON unless specified otherwise.

 ```
 HTTP/2 200